lairdshaw/fups/README.md

 Download this repository to your filesystem, optionally under your web root if you wish to run FUPS as a web app.

-Copy settings.default.php to settings.php and edit that file as appropriate.
+Copy `settings.default.php` to `settings.php` and edit that file as appropriate.
 The most minimal case is to edit only the FUPS_DATADIR define, and to then ensure that the specified directory exists and is writeable by the user under whom FUPS will run.
 If running FUPS as a web app, this will be the same user that your web server runs as.

 If running FUPS as a web app, also make sure that the "output" sub-directory is writeable by your web server.

 ### Using as a web app ###

-Simply navigate to index.php.
+Simply navigate to `index.php`.
 The rest should be self-explanatory.
-(FUPS assumes that your web server is set up so that "index.php" is processed when the directory itself is accessed).
+(FUPS assumes that your web server is set up so that `index.php` is processed when the directory itself is accessed).

 ### Using from the commandline ###